elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 ![PeerConnection state](assets/state.png)

 If you cannot find the `inbound-rtp` section, make sure you properly added and negotiated the tracks.
-You can inspect the SDP offer and answer in the API trace section of
+The SDP offer and answer can be inspected in the API trace section of
 `chrome://webrtc-internals`.

 ![InboundRTP](assets/inbound.png)